 Kevin Kimberlin discovers and supports big ideas.
 Pursuing this approach, he co-founded or first funded several companies that have changed the healthcare landscape and revolutionized global communications.

 The Internet — Kevin Kimberlin co-founded Ciena Corporation, the world leader in high-capacity optical communications systems.
 He and his co-founders (the company started by Gordon Gould, inventor of the laser, and his protégé, Dr. David Huber), filed the corporate charter and issued the founders shares for Ciena on November 12, 1993, just five months after the public release of the World Wide Web.
-Their venture patented the dual-stage, all-optical amplifier and commercialized the first dense Wave Division Multiplexing (WDM) system, the massive capacity technology powered the internet explosion of the 1990s.
-Today, Ciena is the top-ranked innovator and the leading optical networking vendor, having made WDM the common basis of all metro, regional, national, intercontinental and transoceanic communications networks and the foundation of the internet.
+Their venture patented the dual-stage, all-optical amplifier and commercialized the first dense Wave Division Multiplexing (WDM) system — the light amplification technology that drove the internet explosion of the 1990s.
+WDM is now the common basis of all metro, regional, national, intercontinental and transoceanic communications networks around the globe and a foundation of the internet.
+As the top-ranked optical networking innovator, serving 85% of the world’s largest telecom service providers, Ciena plays the leading role in powering the pan-global capacity of the Internet

 The Human Genome — Mr. Kimberlin co-founded Myriad Genetics with the scientists most responsible for creating the technologies that drove the Human Genome Project.
 They were brought together by Kimberlin’s vision of systematically discovering gene mutations that cause major diseases.
 He subsequently raised the private capital, and secured the underwriters for the Company’s initial public offering.

 Myriad received international acclaim for discovering the breast cancer gene, BRCA1.
 Steering the team away from diagnostic products, Kimberlin focused on building the reference laboratory that became the core business of Myriad.
 This testing service has given predictive insight to over one million women, most notably Angelina Jolie.
-In addition, Myriad created the first FDA-approved genomic test used in combination with a drug that treats DNA repair deficiencies.
+In addition, Myriad created the first FDA-approved lab-based genomic test for use with a DNA-repair drug, a landmark in personalized medicine.
 By understanding the fundamental role that genes play in human health, Myriad has become the world leader in transforming medicine from treating symptoms, to predicting and preventing the very cause of disease.

 Mobile Telephony — Kimberlin backed Millicom Inc., the firm that led the global roll-out of mobile communications.
+Millicom was the first cell-phone company, formed solely to develop cellular technology, acquire operating licenses, alter telecom regulation and establish mobile joint-ventures and partnerships throughout the world.
 As both investor and advisor to the CEO, he structured the first private financing for Millicom when it had only five employees and $131,000 of paid-in founders capital.
-This financing was the impetus for the joint-venture named Vodafone, in recognition of Millicom’s development of the Voice and Data phone.
+This financing was the impetus for the joint-venture named Vodafone, in recognition of Millicom’s development of the VOice and DAta phone.
 Starting with the announcement of this first cellular award during a planning session in Mr. Kimberlin’s office on December 16, 1982, Vodafone grew into the world’s largest communications firm.
 Today, the dozens of cellular operators set up by Millicom and its joint ventures cover Africa, the Americas, Europe, and Asia, serving in aggregate, approximately 10% of the human race.

 Non-infectious Vaccines — The success of Millicom gave Kimberlin the credibility to start his company with renowned polio hero, Dr. Jonas Salk.
 As the founder of The Immune Response Corporation, Kimberlin drove the strategy, recruited the management and scientific teams, and brought together its major corporate partner to advance Dr. Salk’s groundbreaking immunotherapeutics.